jasonadamyoung/capistrano-campout/README.md

 "config/campout.local.yml" is meant as a local/private configuration file - I'd recommend adding the file to the .gitignore

-## Additional Settings
+## Settings

+Run the 'campout generate_config' command - and the config/campout.yml file will have a list of all the known settings.

-I'll write those up one day.
-Until that day, use the source, Luke.
+Otherwise, use the source, Luke.

 ## Known Limitations